brettz9/BADIPagesCreatedLinks/README.md

 ## Immediate to-dos

-1. Document config on whether to use toolbox or footer.
+1. Make per-site config on classes so can hide for one and show orange for others?
 1. Add a `Special:` page for listing/editing exceptions or fixed link types (e.g., adding `Main_Page` to "existing").
 1. Add a `Special:` page to summarize "missing", "existing", or